Responsive Menu

 Plane in trees-migraine during vacation

-Being prepared is really the best and only way to battle a migraine attack.
+Being prepared is the best and only way to battle a migraine attack.
 You can do all you can to try to prevent and treat it.
-This is not a guarantee, but we hope the work we do to take care of our well-being and plan helps.
-If we are in a good place, then maybe our hopes will be our reality.
-This could mean we prevent an attack or are able to better treat one.
+This is not a guarantee, but we hope our work to improve our well-being and plan helps.
+Our hopes may be our reality if we are in a good place.
+This could mean we prevent an attack or can better treat one.

 Pack all the things that are vital to you when you have a migraine attack.
 Also, include things that will help you prevent an attack.
-This is just as important if not more than all the other items you take.
-In fact, this could be a game changer for you.
+This is just as important, if not more, than all the other items you take.
+This could be a game-changer for you.

 Must-Have List